Contents

 What is an enterprise backup solution?

-An enterprise-grade backup solution consists not only of backup software itself, but also likely includes immutable storage of various types and network connections with high-rate bandwidth.
-In addition, your internal knowledgebase, training for new employees as well as the vendor’s documentation are all vital elements of your backup system.
+An enterprise-grade backup solution includes both backup software itself and immutable storage of various types, network connections with high-rate bandwidth, and the company’s internal knowledgebase, training for new employees, and the vendor’s documentation: all vital elements of any backup system.

-Enterprise backup software tools have become indispensable components of modern business operations as more and more organizations increasingly depend on their IT infrastructure.
-These solutions now play a pivotal role in transforming organizations by safeguarding data from loss, corruption, human error and theft.
+As more and more organizations increasingly depend on their IT infrastructure, enterprise backup software tools have become indispensable components of modern business operations.
+These solutions now play a pivotal role in transforming organizations and preserving their vital operations by safeguarding data from loss, from corruption, and from human error and theft.

-The leading enterprise backup software solutions not only support specific technical features, but also help to:
+The leading enterprise backup software solutions both support specific technical features and help to:

 Reduce backup and recovery costs

-The recovery costs, in case the data sits in the cloud, can be significant.
-Cloud storage providers tend to charge less for uploading data, whereas they charge much more in case when the data is downloaded for recovery reasons.
-Good backup software should minimize the download volume in this particular case, not to mention the minimization of disk and tape storage costs.
+The cost of data recovery when the data is stored in the cloud can be significant.
+Cloud storage providers tend to charge less for uploading data but much more when the data is downloaded for recovery purposes.
+Ideally, backup software should minimize the download volume in this particular case and, thereby, minimize disk and tape storage costs.

 Simplify backup administration

-Enterprise IT infrastructures with tens of thousands of endpoints (computers, servers, VMs and others) may be complex to manage.
-Backup can be a nightmare for an admin who has to think about where to backup the specific endpoint, if there is enough storage available, network bandwidth, what the retention policies are for this data and where the older copies need to be migrated from to free up space.
-If your backup solution supports helpful efficiency tools such as automated copy or migration of backed up data, automated restart of backup jobs after cancellation, job scheduling and sequencing with priorities – it can help system administrators sleep better at night.
+Enterprise IT infrastructures with their tens of thousands of endpoints (computers, servers, VMs and others) can be complex to manage.
+Backup can be a nightmare for an admin who must think about: the backup’s destination, whether there is enough storage space available; network bandwidth; the retention policies for this data; and whether older copies must be migrated elsewhere to free up space.
+If your backup solution supports helpful efficiency tools, such as automated copy or migration of backed up data; automated restart of backup jobs after cancellation; job scheduling; and sequencing with priorities; all of which can help system administrators sleep better at night.

 Minimize staff training and ongoing support

-Similarly to the previous point, enterprise companies usually have large numbers of IT staff and teaching new employees on how to use the backup system can be extremely time-consuming.
+In addition, enterprise companies typically have large IT staffs.
+Teaching new employees on how to use the backup system can be extremely time-consuming.
 Leveraging intuitive UI and automation features can significantly reduce the need for extensive staff training and ongoing support, making the management of enterprise backup solutions more efficient and cost-effective.

 Enhance regulatory compliance

-The system of backup needs to adjust with the organization’s regulation mandate.
-Depending on the nature of the enterprise, compliance regulations might be generic like GDPR or industry-specific like HIPAA, ITAR or CMMC 2.0.
-Also local regulations can apply here as well, examples can include Australia’s Essential Eight, UK’s Government Security Classifications and more.
-Enterprise companies operating worldwide must navigate into a complex landscape of compliance regulations all over the world.
+The backup system should be able to adjust to changes in the organization’s regulatory mandate.
+Depending on the nature of the enterprise, compliance regulations could be generic, like GDPR, or industry-specific, like HIPAA, ITAR or CMMC 2.0.
+Local regulations can also apply here: examples include Australia’s Essential Eight, UK’s Government Security Classifications, and more.
+Enterprise companies operating worldwide must navigate a complex landscape of compliance regulations worldwide.

 What is NOT an enterprise backup solution?